Analysis of singularities of area minimizing currents, Part I: planar frequency, branch points of rapid decay, and weak locally uniform approximation: Introduction

-The asymptotic analysis in our work in \cite{KrumWicb}, \cite{KrumWicc} is based on the techniques developed in parts of the work \cite{Wic14} for the analysis of stable codimension 1 inegral varifolds, and those developed in \cite{KrumWic2}, \cite{KrumWic1} for studying branch sets of Dirichlet energy minimising multi-valued functions and two-valued $C^{1, \alpha}$ minimal graphs.
+The asymptotic analysis leading to Theorems~\ref{summary-theorem-1}, \ref{summary-theorem-2} and \ref{topology}, carried out in \cite{KrumWicb}, \cite{KrumWicc} and \cite{KrumWicd}, is in part based on the techniques developed in \cite{Wic14} for the analysis of stable codimension 1 integral varifolds, and those developed in \cite{KrumWic2}, \cite{KrumWic1} for studying branch sets of Dirichlet energy minimizing multi-valued functions and two-valued $C^{1, \alpha}$ minimal graphs respectively.
 These earlier works were in turn inspired by the fundamental work of Simon (\cite{Sim93}) on the structure of singular sets of minimal submanifolds in a multiplicity 1 class.
-A key new ingredient needed for adaptation of these ideas for our purposes in \cite{KrumWicb}, \cite{KrumWicc} is an interior height bound for area minimising currents.
-This result (proved in \cite{KrumWicb}) gives a uniform interior upper bound for the height of an area minimising rectifiable current relative to a union ${\mathbf P}$ of non-intersecting oriented planes in terms of a \emph{linear expression} in the height excess of the current relative to ${\mathbf P}$, under appropriate smallness assumptions on the tilt-excess of the current and of ${\mathbf P}$.
+Among the key new ingredients needed for adaptation of these ideas for our purposes are several interior height bounds for area minimising currents.
+The first of these results (proved in \cite[Theorem~3.11]{KrumWicb}) gives a uniform interior upper bound for the height of an area minimising rectifiable current relative to a union ${\mathbf P}$ of non-intersecting oriented planes in terms of a \emph{linear expression} in the height excess of the current relative to ${\mathbf P}$, under appropriate smallness assumptions on the tilt-excess of the current and of ${\mathbf P}$.
 The key implication of this estimate for our purposes is the obvious one: the current must separate into a sum of disjoint pieces whenever its height excess relative to ${\mathbf P}$ is much smaller than the smallest distance between any pair of the planes making up ${\mathbf P}$.
+Two substantial generalizations of this are needed for the higher order analysis and uniqueness-of-tangent-functions results in \cite{KrumWicc}, \cite{KrumWicd}, where ${\mathbf P}$ is assumed to constitute graphs of harmonic functions (instead of planes); see \cite[Theorem~4.19]{KrumWicc} and \cite[Theorem~4.19]{KrumWicd}.